 Vivenna’s hair changing?
 Siri thought.
 It can’t be her.

-But, the woman laughed, walking across the top of the roof.
+But, the woman laughed, dashing across the top of the roof.
 Some guards stopped her, but Siri waved for them to let the woman pass.
 She ran over, embracing Siri.

 “Vivenna?”